MieuxVoter/majority-judgment-library-java/README.md

 ### Collect a Tally from judgments

-It's usually best to use structured queries (eg: in SQL) directly in your database to collect the tallies, since it scales better with high amounts of participants, but if you must you can collect the tally directly from individual judgments, with a `CollectedTally`.
+It's usually best to use structured queries (eg: in SQL) directly in your database to collect the tallies, since it scales better with high amounts of participants, but if you must, you can collect the tally directly from individual judgments, with a `CollectedTally`.

 ```java
 Integer amountOfProposals = 2;